 I remembered what the instructor said about there not being much time.
 I threw down the branch where it was.
 Maybe it would be good for someone bigger than me.
 Then I skated as fast as I could for the edge.

 "I'm going to get someone!"
 I vowed.
 It was a long way to find any people, though.

 I put my head down and ran from the pond in a diagonal across the borders of the horse obstacle course all the way to the road.
+I ran until the world changed color, brighter, as I got out of breath.
 To my surprise, when I lifted my head, I saw someone walking on the side of the road.

 It was John.

 “He’s fallen through the ice!”
 I yelled at him.